gtmaskall/Springboard_FDS_example_capstone/full_proposal.md

 >objectives; and the design and implementation of the programme of measures
 >needed to achieve them.

+>JNCC's work in relation to the Water Framework Directive is discharged through
+>various groups.
+These include the Inter-Agency Water Framework Directive Nature
+>Conservation Group  (NCG), and the UK Technical Advisory Group's (UKTAG’s)
+>Marine Task Team (MTT) and its Alien Species Group (ASG).

 (Source: [JNCC](http://jncc.defra.gov.uk/page-1375))

 ### River basin districts